-Each department must maintain records of all laboratory training if they opt to conduct their own training; including sample agendas, sign-in sheets, and name of person conducting the training.
-Copies must be sent to and maintained by the CHO.
+The CHO must maintain records of all laboratory training.
+Faculty, if they opt to conduct their own training, must keep records including sample agendas, sign-in sheets, and name of person conducting the training.

 6. Hazardous Waste

 A. Small Quantity Generator